angular-fullstack/generator-angular-fullstack/readme.md

 ### Livereload

 `grunt server` will watch client files in `app/`, and server files inside `lib/`, restarting the Express server when a change is detected.
-This requires the [Livereload plugin](https://chrome.google.com/webstore/detail/livereload/jnihajbhpnppcggbcgedagnkighmdlei) or equivalant to refresh your browser.
-Be sure that the plugin is enabled on the page you're testing.

 ### Deployment